What is Private (Incognito) Browsing and How Private Is It Really?

 Private browsing can also speed up your online experience by blocking hidden trackers that follow you around in cyberspace, gathering information as you go, like a puppy picking up scraps from your table.
 It has other benefits as well, such as overriding usage limitations on certain news sites and helping you secure the best deal for online flights.
 As private browsing hides all your previous browsing history, you can potentially log in to a news site without it realizing that you’ve been there before.
 Similarly, because incognito mode hides your browsing history, airlines and online travel agents won’t be able to use that information to up their prices based on your previous activity.

-Fundamentally, private browsing means you can visit any site on the internet, or even on the dark web, without anyone using your device finding out so, if you want a quick trip to a porn site without your partner knowing, activate the incognito mode and enjoy a few minutes of illicit freedom.
+Fundamentally, private browsing means you can visit any site on the internet, or even on the dark web, without anyone using your device finding out so, if you want a quick trip to a blocked site without your partner knowing, activate the incognito mode and enjoy a few minutes of illicit freedom.

 How to Operate Private Browsing Mode